doritoes/ipdice.com/5_Testing_and_Monitoring.md

     - https://dnschecker.org/#A/www.ipdice.com

 ## Monitoring
 Feel free to experiment with CloudWatch (search for "CloudWatch" in the AWS console).
-Be aware that configuring monitoring will generated additional traffic (load).
+Be aware that configuring monitoring will generate additional traffic (load).

 Start with *view automatic dashboards* and work from there.

 CloudWatch > Dashboards > Automatic dashboards
 - Elastic Container Service